American Knife & Tool Institute’s Legislative Efforts

 Status: Freedom of Commerce Act S. 1588 was re-introduced on May 22, 2019, by U.S. Senators Mike Crapo and Jim Risch at AKTI’s request.
 Referred to Senate Committee on Commerce, Science and Transportation.

-We continue to work to remove this hindrance to knife owners and the knife industry.
+We continue working to remove this hindrance to knife owners and the industry.

 State Initiatives